 The Need for a Blockchain based System

-Supply chain management is an age old practise dating back to centuries.
+Supply chain management is an age old practice dating back centuries.
 However, with time, the face and complexity of this system has changed beyond recognition.
 The globalization in manufacturing industry has made the system heavy with convolution.

 The Power of Blockchain-enabled Supply Chain Management System